 Annelies Brou via Pexels

 Snacks can be one of the worst offenders for excessive plastic packaging, so stock up at a wholefoods shop too.
-Instead of buying individually-packaged muesli bars for your hikes, bake a granola bar slab (try this one) before you go, cut into pieces, wrap in compostable baking paper, and brag to your campmates.
+Instead of buying individually-packaged muesli bars for your hikes, bake a granola bar slab (try this one).
+Next: cut the slab into pieces, wrap in compostable baking paper, and brag to your campmates.

 Crowdy Bay National Park